 Currently, dogs are prohibited in City parks and must be on-leash when using a City trail, unless posted otherwise.
-Dogs are permitted off-leash within the gated dog run area at Rendezvous Park, at Deer Crest between Lundstrom Park and 1500 North, and behind the flood control impoundment at the end of Mountain Road at Dry Canyon.
+Dogs are permitted off-leash within the gated dog run area at Rendezvous Park, Deer Pen Property from 1500 North to Lundstrom Park between the canal and Aspen Drive, and behind the flood control impoundment at the end of Mountain Road at Dry Canyon.

 Pilot Program Description

 The City will conduct a 12-month pilot program at seven locations as off-leash dog sites.
 These sites include:

 - Jens Johansen Park, 850 East 100 North

 - Jones Neighborhood Park, 400 West 625 North